Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/node_participation_payments.md

 II.
 Scope

-The payment model applies to all verified nodes participating in the decentralized encryption and validation of transactional data in the AST blockchain.
+The payment model applies to all verified nodes participating in the decentralized encryption and validation of transactional data in the AST NodeChain.
 This mechanism supports fairness, redundancy, and uptime guarantees.

 ⸻